 Perhaps you’re cutting down on meat and looking for an alternative, or maybe you’ve got a vegetarian or vegan guest for Christmas lunch this year.
 Either way, there are plenty of options.
 Try one of these delicious recipes, or scroll down to find out what the supermarkets are offering.

 Canapés and starters

 Mushroom, shallot and chestnut parcels

 These little mushroom nibbles can be served as canapés or as part of a starter, and can also be prepared as one large strudel to be cut into slices.
-The recipe uses butter but replace with a vegan alternative such as Flora Freedom, Pure or Vitalite if you like.
+This vegetarian recipe uses butter but replace with a vegan alternative such as Flora Freedom, Pure or Vitalite to make it suitable for vegans.

 Recipe: mushroom, shallot and chestnut parcels